Sleeve Gastrectomy (Gastric Sleeve) is the most commonly performed bariatric surgery.

 This is the complication that worries bariatric surgeons the most with respect to this procedure.
 The leak is caused by a combination of the intentionally high pressure stomach and either a failure of staples or a failure of healing.
 Most leaks occur in the upper part of the staple line where the healing can be most compromised.
 Leaks could occur:

 early (within days of surgery) while you are still in hospital, with peritonitis.
 You would need another keyhole surgery to washout and drain the infected fluids, and other procedures such as stents until it healed.
 This is very rare, particularly if you haven't had stomach surgery before.

 later (within weeks of surgery) when you are home recovering.
 The symptoms to particularly watch for are signs of infection like fever or sweats.
 These leaks would usually cause an abscess (localized collection of pus) around the upper stomach.
 These are usually managed with small plastic tubes (stents) placed by an endoscope.

 There are some patient and surgical factors that influence the likelihood of a leak:

 Previous surgery (particularly gastric band) due to the scar tissue build up and the possibility of folded over stomach in the staple line.
 This is thought to be particularly when the removal of band is performed at the same time as the sleeve operation.

-Smoking impedes healing and there is some evidence that it might affect leak rates, so smokers should cease prior to surgery if possible.
+Smoking impedes healing and there is some evidence that it might affect leak rates, so smokers should cease prior to surgery.

 Other technical aspects, such as type and size of staples, the use of buttressing, the presence of a sliding Hiatus Hernia, where the upper staple-line could be ‘sucked’ up into the negative pressure of the chest influence leak rates.